dinkarjoshi/qaChallenge/README.md

 Please visit folder -> myStore->reports and open the latest html file generated post mvn run.

 The above can be implemented in Jenkins for CI CD.

+2) api_tests: Part 1 of the challenge is completed.
+Please run the GetPost.features file to execute the scenario.

+However part 2 ie.: is not completed
+POST /posts
+1. Save a new post using a userId got by "GET /users" API.

+2. When trying to save a new post without the title, API must return an error.

+I was not able to understand the objective and what the ask is.
+If you can explain, I can try.

+thanks and regards,
+Dinkar Joshi